Nzinga of Ndongo and Matamba: Nzinga's Embassy

 In 1617, Ngola Mbandi Kiluanji died and Ngola Mbandi, his son and Nzinga's brother, came to power.
 Upon assuming the throne, he engaged in months of political bloodletting, killing many rival claimants to the throne, including his older half-brother and their family.
-Thirty-five at the time, Nzingha was spared, but the new king ordered her young son killed while she and her two sisters were forcibly sterilized, ensuring that she would never have a child again.
-According to some sources, Nzingha was singled out for harsh treatment as she had a longstanding rivalry with her brother.
+Thirty-five at the time, Nzinga was spared, but the new king ordered her young son killed while she and her two sisters were forcibly sterilized, ensuring that she would never have a child again.
+According to some sources, Nzinga was singled out for harsh treatment as she had a longstanding rivalry with her brother.
 Perhaps fearing for her life, Nzinga fled to the Kingdom of Matamba.

 Having consolidated his power, Mbandi vowed to continue the war against the Portuguese.
 However, he lacked military skill, and while he was able to form an alliance with the Imbangala, the Portuguese made significant military gains.
-Faced with the Portuguese threat, in 1621 he contacted Nzingha, asking her to be his emissary to the Portuguese in Luanda.
+Faced with the Portuguese threat, in 1621 he contacted Nzinga, asking her to be his emissary to the Portuguese in Luanda.
 She was the best fit for the job, as she was both of royal lineage and spoke fluent Portuguese.
 She agreed to lead the diplomatic mission with the stipulation that she be granted the authority to negotiate in the king's name and permission to be baptized – an important diplomatic tool she hoped to use against the Portuguese.
-Nzingha departed the Ndongan capital with a large retinue and was received with considerable interest in Luanda, compelling the Portuguese governor to pay for all of her party's expenses.
+Nzinga departed the Ndongan capital with a large retinue and was received with considerable interest in Luanda, compelling the Portuguese governor to pay for all of her party's expenses.
 While Ndongo leaders typically met the Portuguese in European clothing, she chose to wear opulent traditional clothing (including feathers and jewels) of the Ndongan people, to display that their culture was not inferior.

-According to a popular story, when Nzingha arrived to meet with the Portuguese, there were chairs for the Portuguese officials but only a mat provided for her.
+According to a popular story, when Nzinga arrived to meet with the Portuguese, there were chairs for the Portuguese officials but only a mat provided for her.
 This type of behavior from the Portuguese was common; it was their way of displaying a "subordinate status, a status reserved for conquered Africans."
-In response to this, Nzingha's attendant formed himself to be her chair while she spoke to the governor face to face.
+In response to this, Nzinga's attendant formed herself to be her chair while she spoke to the governor face to face.
 She employed flattery as a diplomatic tool, and according to some sources deliberately chose to contrast her brother's belligerent style with her own diplomatic decorum.